 Can both eyes be done on the same day?

 We normally operate on both eyes on the same day.
 However, some patients choose to have the eyes done separately because of concerns about visual functioning, or they wish to see how the first eye responds before having the second done.

 How much time will I need to take off work?

 With LASIK and SMILE, you should be able to return to work within 48 hours of surgery.
-With LASEK your eyes can be uncomfortable for approximately 72 hours after surgery and your vision can be blurry for five to seven days.
+With PRK your eyes can be uncomfortable for approximately 72 hours after surgery and your vision can be blurry for five to seven days.
 Therefore we recommend you plan to take a week off work.
 If your work is mainly computer based, you may need a few extra days off.